rstudio/team-admin.rstudio.com/docs/using-rstudio-package-manager/using-rspm-packages.md

 * Organize packages in a central repository
 * Perform automatic versioning of the entire repository
 * Track package usage statistics and metrics
-* Integrates with R, RStudio Server Pro, and RStudio Connect
+* Integrates with R, RStudio Workbench, and RStudio Connect
 * Serve packages from
     * CRAN
     * Subset of CRAN packages